Workhuman Editorial Team

 First and foremost, your core values shape how employees will act, from small tasks to large projects.

-Along with a mission statement, almost every company has these, but your organization’s values shouldn’t be limited to the leaflet or the employee handbook you provide to newcomers.
+Your organization’s values shouldn’t be limited to the leaflet or the employee handbook you provide to newcomers.

 Instead, leaders should be able to reflect the core cultural values on every level in order to build the culture you want.